-Rush’s highly experienced Precision Oncology Program team uses genomic testing to help find treatments for advanced cancers — based on your cancer genetic makeup — that may prolong survival or improve your quality of life.
+Genomic tests can help guide treatments for advanced cancers — based on your cancer genetic makeup — that may prolong survival or improve your quality of life.

 As one of the few programs of its kind across the country, Rush’s precision oncology program is led by doctors who have shaped the field of precision oncology.
-They work with you and each other to develop a personalized treatment plan based on your unique genomic makeup.
+They work with you and each other to develop a treatment plan based on your unique genomic makeup.
 This plan may include therapies that have been FDA-approved for other purposes or clinical trials.

-How the Precision Oncology Program works
+How the Precision Oncology Program Works

-Your appointment.
-Your appointment will include an exam, a blood draw and, if needed, a biopsy to take a small sample of the tumor for genomic evaluation.
+- Your appointment: Your appointment will include an exam, a blood draw and, if needed, a biopsy to take a small sample of the tumor for genomic evaluation.
 You’ll also meet our team members and have plenty of time to ask them questions.

-Genomic testing.
-We’ll conduct comprehensive tests and analyses of your cancer to look for genomic features that might make certain treatments more or less effective.
+- Genomic testing: We’ll conduct comprehensive tests and analyses of your cancer to look for genomic features that might make certain treatments more or less effective.

-Expert review.
-Our precision oncology team — which includes medical oncologists, pathologists, radiation oncologists, surgical oncologists, pharmacists, computational biologists and other specialists — will meet to discuss your unique genomic profile and treatment needs.
+- Expert review: Our precision oncology team — which includes medical oncologists, pathologists, radiation oncologists, surgical oncologists, pharmacists, computational biologists and other specialists — will meet to discuss your unique genomic profile and treatment needs.

-Personalized recommendations.
-We’ll develop personalized treatment recommendations that we’ll share with you and your primary oncologists.
+- Personalized recommendations: We’ll develop personalized treatment recommendations that we’ll share with you and your primary oncologists.
 Your treatment plan may include therapies that have been FDA-approved for other purposes, or clinical trials available at Rush or elsewhere.

-Your decision.
-You can discuss our recommendations with your primary oncologist and decide whether you want to move forward.
+- Your decision: You can discuss our recommendations with your primary oncologist and decide whether you want to move forward.
 If you do move forward, we will work with you and your doctor to coordinate your care and start treatment.